A topic from the subject of Physical Chemistry in Chemistry.

 This experiment demonstrates the following properties of gases:

-• Boyle's Law: The pressure of a gas is inversely proportional to its volume at constant temperature.
-As the balloon in the experiment is inflated, its volume decreases, causing the pressure inside the balloon to increase.
+• Boyle's Law: The pressure of a gas is inversely proportional to its volume at a constant temperature.
+While this isn't directly demonstrated with this simple experiment, changes in balloon size due to temperature changes can be indirectly related to pressure changes inside the balloon.

-• Charles's Law: The volume of a gas is directly proportional to its temperature at constant pressure.
-When the balloon is cooled in the refrigerator, its volume decreases due to a decrease in temperature.
+• Charles's Law: The volume of a gas is directly proportional to its absolute temperature at constant pressure.
+Cooling the balloon in the refrigerator decreases its volume because of the temperature decrease.

 These properties of gases are essential for understanding various processes in chemistry and physics, such as the behavior of gases in combustion, the functioning of gas turbines, and the design of refrigeration systems.